weakmemory/promising-ir-coq/README.md

 Sung-Hwan Lee, Minki Cho, Roy Margalit, Chung-Kil Hur, Ori Lahav.

-Proceedings of the 44st annual ACM SIGPLAN conference on Programming Languages Design and Implementation ([PLDI 2023](https://pldi23.sigplan.org/)).
+Proceedings of the 44th ACM SIGPLAN Conference on Programming Language Design and Implementation ([PLDI 2023](https://pldi23.sigplan.org/)).

 This repository contains the coq development of the source model (vRC11) and the IR model (PSir).
 The coq development of mapping PSir to Armv8S can be found [here](https://github.com/snu-sf/promising-ir-to-promising-arm/).